Connecting to Apache Kafka on Heroku in a Private or Shield Space via PrivateLink

 Step 1: Create and Configure a Security Group

 Your endpoint requires a security group with appropriate ingress security rules.
-Click Create security group in the Security Groups tab of your VPC dashboard:
+To create a security group:

-Specify an appropriate security group name and description and select your desired VPC before clicking Create:
+section, specify a security group name and description, and select your desired VPC. - In the

 Step 2: Create the endpoint